aarkay/match-thread-bot/README.md

 login.txt
 -----

 To run this bot, you must have a file called 'login.txt' in the same directory.
-This file should contain exactly four lines: the bot's username, the bot's password, the bot's user agent, and the subreddit that the bot will be used in.
+This file should contain exactly four lines: the bot's username, the bot's password, the subreddit that the bot will be used in, and the bot's user agent.
 For example, if I wanted to use this code to allow a bot called 'TestThreadBot' with the password 'ThisIsATestPassword' to the subreddit 'SubForTesting', the login.txt file would look like this:

     TestThreadBot
     ThisIsATestPassword